uwrobotics/uwrt_mars_rover/uwrt_utils/README.md

 ## CAN Libary

 This is the main way to interact with the CAN bus.
 It's essentially an socket can wrapper with a rx thread that constantly looks for new messages from the desired ids, populating a `map<id, data>` with the new data, and overwriting the older data.
-When a user reads from an id that message is cleared form the map, so there won't be any stale readings either.
+When a user reads from an id that message is cleared from the map, so there won't be any stale readings either.
 Interfacing with this wrapper works as follows:

 `UWRTCANWrapper` - class for interacting with the CAN bus.
 Initialize it with:
-- `std::string name` - a name for the wrapper
+- `std::string name` - a name for the wrapper, should be the same as the node/plugin it's being used in
 - `std::string interface_name` - name of the CAN interface (normally can0)
 - `bool rcv_big_endian` - whether the device you are communicating with sends the data in big endian or not
-- `int thread_sleep_millis = 1` - (optional) the speed at which to run the rx thread
+- `int thread_sleep_millis = 10` - (optional) the speed at which to run the rx thread

 `void init()` - initializes the can socket and starts the rx thread
 - `std::vector<uint32_t> ids` - list of ids for the rx thread to pay attention to